Review of the Lüm-Tec RR2 Automatic Watch

 The Lüm-Tec brand is owned by Weigand Custom Watch, LLC.
 Weigand is a family-run business based in Mentor, Ohio.
 They build custom OEM and ODM production and private label watches.

-Lüm-Tec is considered Weigand’s showcase brand, demonstrating their capability to produce innovative timepieces of high quality.
+Lüm-Tec is considered Weigand’s showcase brand, demonstrating its capability to produce innovative timepieces of high quality.
 Generally, this company manufactures watches in limited production runs.
 My watch, for example, was the 93rd RR2 manufactured in a series limited to 100 units.

 - Brand: Lüm-Tec